latrop/sdss_downloader/README.md

 USAGE

 The program requires a table with coordinates of desired objects.
-The table must contain three columns: the first one -- names of objects (they need not to belong to any catalogue, just string for filenames, it has to be unique), the second one -- RA in degrees, the third one -- DEC in degrees.
+The table must contain at least three columns: the first one -- names of objects (they need not to belong to any catalogue, just string for filenames, it has to be unique), the second one -- RA in degrees, the third one -- DEC in degrees.
+If the package is launched with '-a' option, then the fourth parameter (radius, see below) must be in the input file.
 By default the name of this file is 'coordinates.dat', but you can specify an arbitrary name (see KEYS section).
-    The only one comand line argument that is needed is a set of filters.
+    The only one command line argument that is needed is a set of filters.
 The set of filters must by specified as a solid string of lowercase letters, for example urz or ugriz.